Transboundary Waters

 Activities

-• hosting the bi-annual Global Forum on Transboundary Waters
+• Hosting the bi-annual Global Forum on Transboundary Waters

-• organizing thematic exchanges
+• Organizing thematic exchanges such as Basin Roundtables

 pillars